 Situated directly across from Central Park, the luxury hotel’s location can’t be beat.
 Looking majestic and regal, The Plaza is a sight to behold for tourists and locals alike.

 The hotel is iconic and the afternoon tea served inside The Palm Court is considered a quintessential New York experience.

 Because The Plaza is well aware how popular their afternoon tea is, they can charge a lot more than most afternoon tea places, and they do.

 What is Afternoon Tea?

-Afternoon tea started as a way for a Duchess in England in the 18040s to have a small bite to fend off hunger between lunch and dinner.
+Afternoon tea started as a way for a Duchess in England, in the 1840s, to have a small bite to fend off hunger between lunch and dinner.
 This habit of having a light meal became afternoon tea.

 Afternoon tea is a set menu.
 You order per person and each order comes with a pot of tea and three courses of food that consist of tea sandwiches, scones, and sweets on a three-tiered tray.

-You don’t pick the food items because afternoon tea is a set menu — you get what everyone else gets.
+You don’t pick the food items because afternoon tea is a set menu, which means you get what everyone else gets.